What To Know When Creating Excel Dashboards

 1. Check Your Computer’s RAM

-While Excel can be a great data tool, it requires a good amount of memory in order to function properly.
-In order to ensure smooth functioning, make sure that your computer has a good amount of free RAM space.
+While Excel can be a great data tool, it requires a good amount of memory to function properly.
+Make sure that your computer has a good amount of free RAM space.
 If it does not, consider upgrading your computer, adding more RAM, or switching to a faster processor.
 Performing any one of these steps will ensure smooth functioning when you do decide to create a dashboard in Excel.

 2. Be Meticulous when Planning Your Spreadsheet Design

-Before you create a report in Excel, you must give the planning of your layout a good amount of forethought.
+Before you create a report in Excel, you must begin by planning your layout.
 If you just begin tossing data together without any planning, you will be making a big mess for yourself later on.
 Consider the requirements and goals for the spreadsheet and map out the structure of it before you begin your project.
 This will keep you focused and on track, and reduce the chances of running into structural issues after you have put a lot of time and effort into your construction.

 3. Understand Named Range Creation

-Named Ranges are essential to creating dashboards with software like iDashboards.
-What you choose to name the objects and values in your dashboard in Excel needs to make sense from a few different perspectives, so you need to choose your names wisely.
-When you choose names, you’re not just choosing them for yourself (although you’re not not choosing them for yourself).
+Named Ranges are essential to creating dashboards.
+What you choose to name the objects and values in your dashboard in Excel needs to make sense from a few different perspectives, so choose your names wisely.
 While you must be able to identify a particular object in your data set, you’ll want to choose names that allow others within your organization – from programmers to HR – to understand the data in your Excel tables as well.

 - Although you can use uppercase and lowercase letters in the names you create, Excel is not able to distinguish between them;

-- C, c, R and r are used as selection shortcuts so cannot be used as a defined name;
+- C, c, R, and r are used as selection shortcuts so they cannot be used as a defined name

-- The first character of any name must be either a letter, a backslash, or an underscore; and
+- The first character of any name must be either a letter, a backslash, or an underscore

 4. Know Which Functions to Use for Data Formatting

-There are a few simple ways for you compare two Excel files or pull data from multiple sheets or another database and combine it all into one workbook.
+Another way to optimize excel is to know which functions to use for data formatting.
+There are a few simple ways for you to compare two Excel files or pull data from multiple sheets or another database and combine it all into one workbook.

 5. Know Which Functions and Formulas Slow Excel Down

 Excel has a wide range of formulas, functions, and controls that you can use to do pretty much anything you want it to, a feature that is both a blessing and a curse.
 The massive amounts of formulas, functions, and controls can take a while to learn and some of them actually slow the program down significantly when not used properly.
-Here are some excellent tips for ensuring the best Excel dashboard software performance:
+Here are some excellent tips for optimizing Excel to improve speed and performance:

 - Avoid using custom VBA formulas, especially when they are being used to compute sets of data based on cell colors or other non-standard attributes.
-Extant VBA formulas, however, when used properly can create specific macros that can do things like enhance calculation speed, or to turn off pivot table calculations during updates; and
+Extant VBA formulas, however, when used properly can create specific macros that enhance calculation speed or turn off pivot table calculations during updates

 6. Delete Columns and Rows That Aren’t Being Used